-For this weeks’ baking adventure I tried out Lemon Blueberry Bread Pudding.
+For this week’s baking adventure I tried out homemade Lemon Blueberry Bread Pudding.
 If you’ve never tried it, you NEED to.
 Also, if you’re curious to know the difference between bread pudding and baked french toast it’s a bit of a grey area.
 They’re basically the same except bread pudding tends to be made from cubed bread vs sliced bread.
 I’ve been known to eat dessert for breakfast (life is about balance but also excitement) so it’s not a problem for me!